intuition-dev/mbMobile/README.md

 ### METAbake&trade; is a development productivity suite.
 It should allow you to deliver 10 times faster than on a LAMP stack.
 We have found that - with METAbake&trade; - the work of 5 developers over 3 months can be done by 2 developers in 3 weeks.
 We expect you to achieve the same productivity gains.

-This is project 2 of 3 Meta&reg;
+This is project 2 of 3 in in METAbake&trade;.
+This Github project is about _SPA_, curated technologies and techniques that help you build dynamic sites and mobile apps faster.

+This project is named SPA (for Single-Page Application) because writing a good SPA is not trivial - it is certainly a bit harder than writing regular webpages.
+If properly done - using Phonegap version 8 - you can use a SPA as part of a hybrid/cross-platform Appstore app (iOS and Android) without loss of native capabilities such as device permissions.

+Some technologies we like can be used for both SPA and non-SPA.
+One of them is _loadjs_, a tiny loader and dependency manager.
+See https://github.com/muicss/loadjs.
+It helps build  modular webapps that have layouts and an AppShell.

+You can use any frontend CSS framework you like with METAbake.
+The sample projects use a SASS-version of popular _Semantic-UI_;

+There is also a non-SPA example blog app that can be built with nbake, that showcases how Pug and YAML can be used to generate dynamic HTML while still running on a static web server.
+See https://github.com/topseed/nbake-intro-blog for more info.

+The Hello World example project includes a RIOT component written in Pug.
+If you like components and Pug, this is worth looking into.

 # SPA-router

- You should expect that SPA is a bit harder than regular webpages.
-SPA/spa is great for native/hybrid/cross platform app store, Apple and Android.
-Even games are done like via Phonegap version 8, a 'hybrid cross platform'.
-Some old version was slow on old IOS/Android.

-In this project we have a .js router, similar to crossroads.js, called SPA-router.
+This project includes a JavaScript router named SPA-router.
+It is similar to turbolinks.js.
-Source is in SPA/www/router folder.
+See `/SPA/www/router` for the source.

+On navigating the app, the router only replaces content in the AppShell (`<div id='router'>`); this creates a 'rich client feel' and improves perceived performance.
+The router lets you have SPA events, which can be used for content transitions such as 'fade in' or 'fly left', that make your app indistinguishable from native Appstore apps.

-If you don't like this router here, we also support Framework7, SmoothState or other similar SPA approaches.
+If you don't like this router, METAbake also supports Framework7, SmoothState or other similar SPA approaches.

-You'll have to know some 'app shell' basics.
-The router will replace the content in the page, but only the 'main' part, tagged w/ #router.

 ### Lab/Demo:

 		nbake -p

-		Deploy to a mounted http server in the cloud(Ex: CDN77, S3) Run in browser as SPA web app.
+		Deploy to a mounted http server in the cloud (e.g. CDN77, S3) Run in browser as SPA web app.

-		Un-Comment line 60 in the SPA app, www/assets/js/SPAsetup.js and run again.
+//TBD delete Un-Comment line 60 in the SPA app, www/assets/js/SPAsetup.js and run again.

-This is just so you are comfortable editing, notice that app is loading deployed resources.
+//TBD delete This is just so you are comfortable editing, notice that app is loading deployed resources.

 ## Part II